 - Kelebogile Zvobgo, William and Mary

 Introduction by Khalil Gibran Muhammad, Institutional Antiracism and Accountability Project Director, Ford Foundation Professor of History, Race, and Public Policy.
-Moderated by Erica Licht, Director of Research Projects, Institutional Antiracism and Accountability Project.
+Moderated by Erica Licht, Research Project Director, Institutional Antiracism and Accountability Project.
 Closing remarks by Sushma Raman, Executive Director, Carr Center for Human Rights.